iganna/pannagram/README.md

 <img src="images/pannagram_scheme.png" width="100%" height="auto">
 </p>

-Pannagram is a package for constructing pan-genome alignments, analyzing structural variants, and translating annotations between genomes.
+**Pannagram** is a package for constructing pan-genome alignments, analyzing structural variants, and translating annotations between genomes.

-Additionally, Pannagram contains useful functions for visualization.
-The manual is available at the [pannagram-page](https://iganna.github.io/pannagram/).
+**Pannagram** as a project consists of several **Bash** pipelines for streamline genomic analisys and an **R** library with tools for further analysis and visualization.

+Documentation can be found at [pannagram-page](https://iganna.github.io/pannagram/).

 ## Setting Up the Working Environment

-Follow these instructions to set up your Pannagram environment.
+After cloning the repo follow these instructions to set up your **pannagram** environment.

 ### Prerequisites

-Make sure you have one of the following package managers installed:
+It is expected, that you have one of the following package managers installed on your machine:
 - [Conda](https://docs.conda.io/projects/conda/en/latest/index.html)
 - [Mamba](https://github.com/mamba-org/mamba)
 - [Micromamba](https://github.com/mamba-org/mamba#micromamba)

-Use your selected package manager by replacing ```<manager>``` with conda, mamba, or micromamba.
+Below package manager of your choice is refered to as `<manager>`.

-### Linux and macOS (Intel)
+### Linux

 ```bash
 <manager> env create -f pannagram.yml